Chinese Medicine for IBS, Crohns, and Constipation Melbourne

 Constipation is the passing of hard, dry bowel motions (stools) that may be infrequent or difficult to pass.
 Constipation can be both chronic and acute.
 The most common causes of constipation include a change in routine, not enough fibre in the daily diet, not enough fluids and lack of exercise.
 Constipation is also common in those who are pregnant and those who are advancing in age (2).

-IBS and Constipation Acupuncture Research
+Effective IBS Treatment - Acupuncture Research

 The effect of acupuncture, or otherwise upon digestive health was investigated as part of the Acupuncture Evidence Project .
 Irritable bowel syndrome and constipation were identified in this project as showing the potentially positive effect of acupuncture with moderate to good evidence to support it (3).